Thebishwa/Thebishwa/README.md

 - 🔭 I am Bishwa a Web Developer front and back end.
 - 🌱 I’m recently graduate from open calssroom...
-- 👯 I’m looking to collaborate on new project or exixting project..
+- 👯 I’m looking to collaborate on new project or existing project..